AmewoalorDaniel/amewoalordaniel.github.io/_pages/projects.md

 <details>
 <summary><strong>Technical Approach</strong></summary>
 <br>
-Genetic variants were annotated and prioritised using Ensembl VEP, the GeneCards suite, and VarElect.
-Pathogenicity was assessed using SIFT, PolyPhen2, AlphaMissense, ClinPred, and ClinVar, with population frequency filtering against gnomAD.
-Structural consequences of candidate variants were modelled using HOPE, and protein-level effects were contextualised through STRING interaction networks and OMIM disease association data.
+I first annotated variants with Ensembl VEP, then used GeneCards and VarElect to prioritise genes based on disease relevance and functional evidence.
+Pathogenicity was assessed using SIFT, PolyPhen2, AlphaMissense, and ClinPred, requiring consensus from at least three tools.
+I filtered against gnomAD to retain only rare variants (MAF < 0.01).
+ClinVar annotations were used to flag previously reported pathogenic variants.

+I modelled the structural impact of prioritized variants using HOPE.
+To place them in a broader biological context, I built protein interaction networks (STRING) and cross‑referenced disease associations (OMIM), specifically to identify whether candidate genes form known disease‑relevant clusters (e.g., craniosynostosis or skeletal dysplasia pathways) and to assess their clinical validity.
 <br><br>
 <strong>Key tools:</strong> Ensembl VEP · GeneCards · VarElect · SIFT · PolyPhen2 · AlphaMissense · ClinPred · ClinVar · gnomAD · HOPE · STRING · OMIM
 </details>